 among their own most illustrious leaders had yet been able to resolve these problems, how could Bahá’u’lláh ever hope to?
 They chuckled with glee at the prospect of His humiliation.

 Bahá’u’lláh, Who had come to unseal the meaning of the holy Books of the past, answered the questions briefly and lucidly.
 He answered each question to the complete satisfaction, as well as the utter amazement, of the representative of the religious leaders.
-It was not a matter of “miracles,” but a matter of knowledge.
+It was not a matter of “miracles”, but a matter of knowledge.

 These religious leaders were forced to recognize the vastness of Bahá’u’lláh’s knowledge.
 But they would not be shaken from their purpose.
 Bahá’u’lláh must be discredited at any cost.
 Therefore they continued with their conspiracy.
 They decided to appeal to Bahá’u’lláh for a wonder, a sign, for a physical miracle.